You are here

 How does SBA define the term "reside" in reference to the employee residency requirement?

 The term reside means to live in a primary residence at a place for at least 180 days, or as a currently registered voter, and with intent to live there indefinitely.
 Employers should be aware that it makes no difference which HUBZone their employees reside in.
 An employee can reside in one HUBZone and work in another and meet the standards for this residency requirement.

-My employee does not have and cannot obtain a driver’s license or voter’s registration card.
+My employee does not have, and cannot obtain, a driver’s license or voter’s registration card corroborating her residency in a HUBZone.
 What evidence can I submit to prove that she resides in a HUBZone?

 What if the applicant only has supporting documents showing a PO Box with no physical address?

 The individual will have to reach out to a local government office to obtain the evidence.
 The filled out template below on official letterhead provided by a recognized local government entity is acceptable.
 This template does not need to be notarized.